1.3 Data Collection and Observational Studies

 - My friend’s dad had a heart attack and died after they gave him a new heart disease drug, so the drug must not work.

 Though each conclusion is technically based on data, there are two problems.
 First, the data in each example only represent one or two cases.
 Second, and more importantly, it is unclear whether these cases are actually representative of the population.
-Data collected in this haphazard fashion are called anecdotal evidence.
+Data collected in this haphazard fashion is called anecdotal evidence.
 While such evidence may be true and verifiable, be careful of data collected in this way since it may only represent extraordinary or unusual cases.
 Often, we are more likely to recall anecdotal evidence based on its striking characteristics.
 For instance, in Case #1 above, we are more likely to remember the two people we met who took seven years to graduate than the six others who graduated in four years.
 Instead of looking at the most unusual cases, we should examine a sample of many cases that represent the population.

 Observational Studies

-Researchers perform an observational study when they collect data in a way that does not directly interfere with how the data arise.
+Researchers perform an observational study when they collect data in a way that does not directly interfere with how the data arises.
 For instance, researchers may collect information via a questionnaire or survey, review medical or company records, or follow a large group of similar individuals to form hypotheses about why certain diseases develop.
-In each of these situations, researchers merely observe the data that arise.
+In each of these situations, researchers merely observe the data that occurs.
 In general, observational studies can provide evidence of naturally occurring associations between variables, but they cannot by themselves show a causal connection.
 Why not?
 Consider the following example.

 Suppose an observational study tracking sunscreen use and skin cancer found that the more sunscreen someone used, the more likely the person was to have skin cancer.
 Does this mean sunscreen causes skin cancer?
 Some previous research tells us that using sunscreen actually reduces skin cancer risk, so maybe there is another variable that can explain this hypothetical association between sunscreen usage and skin cancer.
 One important piece of information that is absent may be sun exposure.